 1. Basic Supplies:

-- White Cardboard - The cheapy stuff from your local craft store is great as a background and to bounce light on your subject.
+- White foam board – Grab a few big sheets of the cheapy stuff from your local craft store.
+It’s great as a background and to bounce light on your subject.

 - Flexible Tripod – I kept telling myself that I didn’t need one of these, but I was living in denial.
 Get one of these now.
 It makes such a difference – especially in low-light settings.

-- Free Photo Editing Software - There's just no excuse to not use of these programs, as they're my favorite price: FREE!
-My advice is to wait until you master one of these before diving into anything "Adobe."
+- Free editing software – There’s just no excuse to not use of these programs, as they’re my favorite price: FREE!
+My advice is to wait until you master one of these before diving into anything “Adobe.”
 Picasa, Picnik, Gimp, Photoscape, and Pixlr are all great.

 - Eye-Fi Memory Chip – This isn’t a necessity, but it’s really, really cool.
 I refer to this as my “secret weapon.”
 As soon as you snap a picture, this little baby downloads your pics wirelessly to your computer and puts them into a folder for easy access later on.
 Gone are the days are taking out the card, putting it into your reader, and getting a cup of tea while your pictures import.